kinectron/kinectron/memory-bank/activeContext.md

   1. Identified critical issue where data structures don't match between event producers and consumers
   2. In bodyFrame handler, data was nested as `{data: {bodies: [...]}}` but handler expected `{bodies: [...]}`
   3. Fixed by extracting nested data with `const bodyData = eventData.data`
-  4. Need to standardize this approach across all stream handlers
+  4. Standardized approach across all stream handlers to handle both `imageData` and `imagedata` formats
-  5. Add proper logging to prevent similar issues in the future
+  5. Added proper logging to prevent similar issues in the future

-- Using a consistent approach for all data streams:
+- **Using a consistent approach for all data streams**:

   1. Process data into image-compatible format
   2. Use Sharp for image compression and conversion
   3. Transmit data as dataURLs
   4. Maintain backward compatibility where possible

-- Implementing data packing for raw depth stream:
+- **Implementing data packing for raw depth stream**:

   1. Pack one 16-bit depth value into each RGBA pixel (using R and G channels)
   2. Include metadata to indicate packed format for client-side unpacking

-- Using Three.js for point cloud visualization:
+- **Using Three.js for point cloud visualization**:

   1. Create a point cloud representation of the depth values
   2. Implement color mapping based on depth values
   3. Add detailed depth statistics and analysis tools

-- Implementing a structured debugging system:
+- **Implementing a structured debugging system**:

   1. Flag-based approach with master and category-specific flags
   2. UI controls for toggling debug modes
   3. Console organization with console.group() for related logs
   4. Essential vs. non-essential message differentiation

-- Addressing build system challenges:
+- **Addressing build system challenges**:

   1. Use clean script to prevent Parcel caching issues
   2. Document development workflows for consistent results
   3. Implement proper UI state management for stream buttons

-- Implementing clear separation between core API and examples:
+- **Implementing clear separation between core API and examples**:

   1. Core client API in `src/`, examples in `examples/` directory
   2. Improved maintainability through clearer project structure

-- Simplifying body tracking initialization:
+- **Robust stream initialization pattern**:
-  1. Follow a more sequential and predictable flow for starting body tracking
+  1. Follow a more sequential and predictable flow for starting streams
-  2. Ensure proper cleanup of previous tracking sessions before starting new ones
+  2. Ensure proper cleanup of previous sessions before starting new ones
   3. Improve error handling and state management
   4. Use a simpler approach based on the legacy code pattern
+  5. Add detailed logging at each step of the initialization process
+  6. Implement proper resource cleanup on stream stop